matejkaf/Doc/Java_3/04_Arrays_en/03_ArraysObjects.md

 - Define class, instance variables and constructor.
   Define an array of 7 `Window` Objects.
-- Write a method `isHit` that gets $(x,y)$ coordinates and checks whether this point is inside the rectangle.
+- Write a method `isHit` that gets *(x,y)* coordinates and checks whether this point is inside the rectangle.
-- Let the user enter $(x,y)$ coordinates, then print out the program name if there is a window at this position.
+- Let the user enter *(x,y)​* coordinates, then print out the program name if there is a window at this position.

 ---